Golden Silkworms in Pandora's Box

 As with any virus, but especially with coronaviruses, it’s important to keep in mind that hidden within their large genomes are entire suites of accessory genes which only appear functional while actually living inside their hosts, in vivo, and whose function won’t be observable within the virtual environment in lab Petri dishes, in vitro: “the coronavirus group-specific genes are not essential for growth in cell culture but function in virus-host interactions.”

 Incidentally, another paper attempting to immunize against that highly-airborne coronavirus goes on to explain that when an experimental spike-protein only vaccine was tried against a highly-airborne feline coronavirus - 80% of the kittens it was administered to died inside a month.
-But don’t worry, Big Pharma has crossed its collective fingers and is hoping really really hard that this exact same phenomenon doesn’t occur within human populations vaccinated with a spike-protein only vaccine against our novel highly-airborne coronavirus.
+But don’t worry, Big Pharma has crossed its collective fingers and is hoping really, really hard that this exact same phenomenon doesn’t occur at some point down the road within human populations vaccinated with a spike-protein only vaccine against our novel highly-airborne coronavirus.

 So long as an RNA virus is able to find new hosts to infect and so can continue replicating, its quasispecies mutant swarm won’t attenuate upon continual replication and new host introduction, and its mutational cloud will continue to grow in size as the swarm grows in variant-derived complexity.
 And as these quasispecies mutant swarms get larger, by definition they also become more variegated, and eventually more virulent.